kronberger-droid/Labor-III-ESR/main.typ

 - Connect output Y of the ESR operating unit via a BNC cable to channel I of the dual-channel oscilloscope, and output X to channel II.

 == Procedure

+DPPH is used as a stable free radical sample with $g approx 2$.
+The magnetic field is generated by Helmholtz coils and modulated at 50 Hz.
+A high-Q RF resonant circuit detects the absorption via a drop in voltage when resonance occurs.

 *Determination of the Resonance Magnetic Field $B_0$*